 IUD stands for intrauterine device, a T-shaped piece of plastic that is placed inside the uterus by a doctor.
 The copper IUD, ParaGard, works for as long as 10 years.
-The hormonal IUD, Mirena, must be replaced after 5 years but can lighten periods and ease cramps.
+Mirena, a hormonal IUD, must be replaced after 5 years but can lighten periods and ease cramps.
+Liletta and Skyla are hormonal IUDs that prevent pregnancy for up to 3 years.
 Both types make it more difficult for sperm to fertilize the egg.
 Fewer than eight in 1,000 women get pregnant.

 If you're sure you won't want biological children in the future, you may be ready for permanent birth control.
 The traditional method for women is called tubal ligation or "having your tubes tied."
 A surgeon closes off the fallopian tubes, preventing eggs from making their journey out of the ovaries.
 (The banding method is shown here.)

 Cons: Requires surgery, may not be reversible, expensive.
 Doesn't protect against STDs.